-Best for breakfast, brunch, lunch, tea and coffee
+Best for breakfast, brunch, lunch, tea, coffee and cake

 The hotspots below are all favourites and most offer food from early to late.
 We’ve opted for our favourite meals at each, but don’t rule out having breakfast at a lunch listing or a snack at a breakfast gem – we rate the places as much as specific meals.

 - Scandinavian Embassy– Could there be a Michelin star in the offing for this tiny yet utterly perfect coffee bar in the Pijp (pictured) that also serves a limited menu of exceptional food.

 - Corner Bakery Amsterdam – Cute as a button cafe near the museums for a perfectly Instagrammable brekkie

 - De Bakkerswinkel– This has always been a special place for us, cosy, authentic and local.

 * Special mention for CT Coffee and Coconuts, a 1920’s art deco theatre that’s been converted into one of the city’s major hotspots.
 You’ll find the place buzzing from early to late serving up tropical treats to The Pijp’s finest.